All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - I Warned You: As a teenager in Franky's flashback, Iceburg repeatedly complains about Franky building "Battle Frankies" to take on Sea Kings, saying that someone could get hurt.
 When Cipher Pol steals the latest crop of Battle Frankies to frame Tom's Workers, Iceburg takes the chance to remind Franky that he'd warned him, but rather than feeling smugly vindicated, Iceburg is furious that the worst-case scenario happened.

 - Long-Haired Pretty Boy: In his youth he was a bulky teenager with long hair, especially compared to Franky and his hairstyle.

-- Manchild: In his introduction, he acts like a young kid, presenting his new pet mouse, called Tyrannosaurus, and when informed by his secretary he has to go to a long series of meetings he responded with "I don't wanna" and promptly stuck his finger in his nose. it's actually a facade to not attract the World Government's suspects but when there's nobody to trick, he's cool, calm, and collected.
+- Manchild: In his introduction, Iceburg acts like a young kid, presenting his new pet mouse, called Tyrannosaurus, and when informed by his secretary he has to go to a long series of meetings he responded with "I don't wanna" and promptly stuck his finger in his nose.
+It's actually a facade to not attract the World Government's suspects but when there's nobody to trick, he's cool, calm, and collected.

 - The Nicknamer: When they were Tom's pupil, Iceburg called Cutty Flam "Franky" because he found his actual name too stupid.
 Franky who would later adopt the nickname as his true name after rebuilding his own body.

 - Non-Action Guy: Unlike the rest of the Galley-La company, who are strong fighters to deal with pirates, fighting isn't really Iceburg's thing.